 The price for polycarbonate lenses generally is akin to the price for normal plastic lenses with UV and scratch-resistant coatings.
 And with polycarbonate, kids get that extra margin of safety to shield their eyes.
 Trivex lenses may cost a bit over polycarbonate lenses.

-Avoid choosing glass lenses for children's eyeglasses.
+Avoid choosing glass lenses for kids' eyewear.
 Although they're very scratch resistant, glass lenses are very heavy and might break relatively easily (compared with polycarbonate or Trivex lenses).

 8. Sports glasses